Reed Hastings Stepping Down Is a Useful Reminder That Distribution Is Not the Same as Dependence

 What is the difference between distribution and dependence?

 Distribution is where your sales come from.
-Dependence is when one channel, one platform, or one partner controls too much of your revenue, so a change in that source can hurt the business fast.
+Dependence happens when one channel, platform, or partner controls too much of your revenue, so a change in that source can hurt the business fast.
 A store can sell through many channels and still be dependent if one channel drives most of the volume.

 Why is channel concentration a problem if sales are still growing?